 Boondocking!
 What is it?
 It is essentially camping without hookups.
 And generally, it’s free!
 You may also hear it referred to as ‘dry camping’.
-Often, dry camping means staying in a campground without hookups, whereas, boondocking typically means staying in a completely undeveloped area.
+Often, dry camping means staying in a campground without hookups, whereas, boondocking typically means staying in a completely undeveloped area, such as public lands.

+Located in South Dakota.
 Who hasn’t heard of this place?
 It’s spectacular!
 Just outside the North gate to The Bad Lands, you’ll find this amazing boondocking area where your view of the Bad Lands is right outside your door!
 Look closely.
 You’ll see us in this picture!

 This is in Sedona, AZ.
 There isn’t one bad view!
 The road can be a bit washboard, but take it slow and you’ll have no regrets.
 Lots of places to camp here.

 Did you know Indiana has some beautiful free places to camp?
 This was one of the most peaceful places ever.
-There is an organic working horse farm just steps away, and the owners are the most pleasant, helpful, social people who love to visit with the campers and share their love for the area.
+There is an organic working horse farm just steps away, and the owners are the most pleasant, helpful, social people, who love to visit with the campers and share their love for the area.

 We hope we opened your eyes to boondocking.
 If you have not tried it, don’t be scared.
 Don’t think it’s a dark, back alley thing.
 There are so many amazing, beautiful places out there for free camping.
 And let us know if you want us to share more of our boondocking locations.
 Or if you have some to share with us, we’d love to hear from you!

 We really want to share our love of boondocking with you!
 Please check out some of our other related blogs below!

 - 10 Myths About Boondocking – Debunked!
 Yes, We Do Take Showers!

 - Free Camping in Idaho ~ 5 Epic Boondocking Areas!